ecobirmingham are here to help you take steps to live a greener lifestyle. Let’s talk about transport.

 - Saving money – you can save hundreds of pounds per year through reduced fuel costs.
 This calculator will give you a rough estimate of money saved by commuting by bike rather than car.

 Worried about traffic on the roads?
 There are plenty of traffic free routes across the city, many taking in miles of beautiful parks and canals – you can read about many of Birmingham’s options on our Rides & Routes page.

 e-Scooters are currently be trialed in Birmingham city centre via Voi.
 Hire one from Victoria Square.

 As we move towards a car free society, there are lots of ways to reduce or change the way we drive:

-- Car share – share your journey with friends or join up with others – BlaBlaCar and Liftshare can help you connect with others.
+- Car share – share journeys safely with your support bubble.
+When possible and safe to do so, you can also join up with others – BlaBlaCar and Liftshare can help you connect with others.